You Want a Natural Vaginal Birth, But Have You Prepared for It?

 PREPARING YOUR BODY

-Another important step to prepare your body for vaginal birth is exercise.
-Pelvic exercises are a great way to tone and prepare the muscles.
-They will also be helpful to your postpartum recovery, specifically in that they can help prevent unwanted side effects of child birth like urinary incontinence.
-If that's not incentive, I don't know what is!
+In addition to perineal massage, pelvic exercises are suggested to tone and prepare the muscles.
+They also aid in postpartum recovery, specifically in that they help prevent unwanted side effects such as urinary incontinence.

 Top of Page